-Your GP can also talk to you about a wide range of walking aids, such as frames.
-These can help to to remain independent and keep doing the things you enjoy.
+Your GP can also talk to you about a wide range of walking aids, such as frames, and physiotherapy.
+These can help you to remain independent and keep doing the things you enjoy.
 You can also buy mobility aids yourself.

 Safe and Well Cambridgeshire provides information and advice on a range of equipment and devices.
-Go online to use a questionnaire to help identify things that might help you, or telephone 01480 415 719 to talk to an Occupational Therapist.
+There is an online questionnaire to identify things that might help you.
+You can also telephone 01480 415 719 to talk to an occupational therapist.